-For nearly 25 years, the Group has been regarded in public and private sectors alike as the leading business authority concerning the interface between natural resources (air, water, species, land), industrial operations and related issues (conservation, biodiversity, environmental stewardship, remediation and emergency response).
+For over 30 years, the Group has been regarded in public and private sectors alike as the leading business authority concerning the interface between natural resources (air, water, species, land), industrial operations and related issues (conservation, biodiversity, environmental stewardship, remediation and emergency response).
 Closer alliance with this Group means that your company is better equipped to proactively prevent and manage potential risks and liabilities (industrial accidents, historical contamination, oil spills) while optimizing broader corporate objectives and goals.

 Founded in 1988 (as the Ad-Hoc Industry Natural Resource Damage Group), the Ad-Hoc Industry Natural Resource Management Group ("Group") is a large group of multinational industrial companies focused on natural resource liability, management and optimization issues.
 The Group provides a forum for dialogue and information exchange among its member companies, as well as exceptional support and resources to companies concerning natural resource requirements, including environmental liability regimes requiring companies to restore natural resources affected by oil spills and hazardous contaminants and regulatory initiatives affecting industrial companies and their operations.